mrcotter/mrcotter_dotfiles/README.md

 source bootstrap.sh
 ```

-To update form my repository, simply run the command above again, the bootstrapper script will pull in the latest version and copy the files to your local folder.
+To update form my repository, simply run the command above again.
+The bootstrapper script will pull in the latest version and copy the files to your local folder.

 ### About `$PATH`